Skip to content

 However, some networks modify the source port of packets sent by Enclave, depending on the destination of outbound packets — especially on connections targeting TCP port 443.
 This is commonly due to:

-If the source port used in the peer-to-peer connection does not match the candidate seen by the Discovery Service, the receiving peer rejects the connection when source-match-policy configured option is to exact
+If the source port used in the peer-to-peer connection does not match the candidate seen by the Discovery Service, the receiving peer rejects the connection when source-match-policy is configured to exact or ip.

 To illustrate the failure mode clearly, consider the following timeline of events: